Fully Hyperbolic Convolutional Neural Networks for Computer Vision: Introduction

-In light of these findings, recent works have begun integrating hyperbolic geometry into vision architectures.
-Specifically, they rely on the Poincaré ball and the Lorentz model as descriptors of hyperbolic space, and formalize hyperbolic translations of Euclidean machine learning operations.
+{In light of these findings, recent works have begun integrating hyperbolic geometry into vision architectures \citep{mettes2023hyperbolic, fang2023hyperbolic}}.
+Specifically, they rely on the Poincaré ball and the Lorentz model as descriptors of hyperbolic space and formalize hyperbolic translations of neural network layers.
+This is challenging due to ill-defined hyperbolic analogs of, e.g., addition, multiplication, and statistical measures.
 Currently, most HNN components are only available in the Poincaré ball as it supports the gyrovector space with basic vector operations.
-However, due to its hard numerical constraint, the Poincaré ball is much more susceptible to numerical instability than the Lorentz model \cite{mishne-et-al-2022}.
-Moreover, HNNs in computer vision have been limited to a mixture of Euclidean backbones and hyperbolic task heads due to the lack of required operations and the high computation cost entailed.
-Until now, fully hyperbolic architectures have mainly been designed for NLP and graph applications \cite{hnn-survey}.
+However, due to its hard numerical constraint, the Poincaré ball is more susceptible to numerical instability than the Lorentz model \citep{mishne-et-al-2022}, which motivates introducing the missing layers for the Lorentz model.
+Moreover, HNNs in computer vision have been limited to hybrid architectures that might not fully leverage the advantages of hyperbolic geometry as they rely on Euclidean encoders to learn hyperbolic representations.
+Until now, hyperbolic encoder architectures are missing in computer vision, although prevalent in NLP and graph applications \citep{hnn-survey}.

-In this work, we propose the first fully hyperbolic framework for vision tasks.
-We generalize the ubiquitous convolutional neural network (CNN) architecture to the Lorentz model and present novel hyperbolic formulations of the convolutional layer, batch normalization, and multinomial logistic regression (MLR).
+In this work, we present HCNN, a fully hyperbolic framework for vision tasks that can be used to design hyperbolic encoder models.
+We generalize the ubiquitous convolutional neural network (CNN) architecture to the Lorentz model, extend hyperbolic convolutional layers to 2D, and present novel hyperbolic formulations of batch normalization and multinomial logistic regression.
 Our methodology is general, and we show that our components can be easily integrated into existing architectures.
-This is done through a series of experiments based on direct translations of Euclidean architectures.
 Our contributions then become three-fold:

-\begin{enumerate} \item We extend vision HNNs to the fully hyperbolic setting by proposing the first fully hyperbolic CNN framework dubbed HCNN. \item We bridge the gap between HNNs in the Lorentz model and the Poincaré ball by providing novel Lorentzian formulations of the convolutional layer, batch normalization, and multinomial logistic regression (MLR), which can also be applied outside computer vision. \item We empirically demonstrate the effectiveness of HCNN in experiments on standard vision tasks, including image classification and generation. \end{enumerate}
+\begin{enumerate} \item We propose hybrid (HECNN) and fully hyperbolic (HCNN) convolutional neural network encoders for image data, introducing the fully hyperbolic setting in computer vision. \item We provide missing Lorentzian formulations of the 2D convolutional layer, batch normalization, and multinomial logistic regression. \item We empirically demonstrate the performance potential of deeper hyperbolic integrations in experiments on standard vision tasks, including image classification and generation. \end{enumerate}

-We believe our contributions provide a foundation for the development of more powerful HNNs that can better represent the complex hierarchical structures found in data.